lewis-weinberger/crabs/README.md

 )
 ```

-You can then load this level by passing the RON file path as the first argument to `crabs`.
-If you don't want to type out a string manually to represent your map, you can use the provided `make-map` program.
-This uses the same interface as the game, and allows you to place scenery to make a map.
 An example level is provided in the [examples](/examples) directory.

 *Note that the y-coordinate starts at 0 at the top of the terminal, so positive y-velocity corresponds to a downward velocity on the terminal!